Discrepancy Modeling Framework: Learning missing physics, modeling systematic residuals, and disambiguating between deterministic and random effects: Methods for Data-Driven Modeling

 such that the Gaussian process is:

-GPR makes several critical assumptions about the measurement noise: (i) it is additive, (ii) it is {\em iid} (independent and identically distributed), and (iii) it is given by a Gaussian distribution $\epsilon \sim \mathcal{N}(0, \sigma^2)$ with mean zero and variance, $\sigma$.
 Kernel functions are used to calculate covariance and enforce assumptions about the data.
 Specifically, kernels are parameterized by hyperparameters controlling covariance characteristics (\textit{e.g.} length-scales or periodicity) and are optimized by maximizing the log marginal likelihood during model selection.
-As the prior distribution is a Gaussian process $f(\textbf{X}) \sim \mathcal{GP}$, the conditional distribution $f(\textbf{X})| D_n$ is the posterior, i.e. the \textit{predictive distribution}.
-Computing on a finite-sized data set and partitioning it into training outputs ($\bf f$) and test outputs ($\bf f_*$), the prior joint distribution is assumed to take the form:
+As the prior distribution is a Gaussian process $f(\textbf{X}_i) \sim \mathcal{GP}$, the conditional distribution $f(\textbf{X}_i)| D_n$ is the posterior, i.e. the \textit{predictive distribution}.
+Computing on a finite-sized data set and partitioning it into training inputs ($\bf X$), training outputs ($\bf f$), test inputs ($\bf X_*$), and test outputs ($\bf f_*$), the prior joint distribution is assumed to take the form:

-To find the posterior, or predictive, distribution, the joint prior distribution must be restricted, or conditioned, to contain functions that agree with the observations, $\mathbf{f_*} | X_*, X, \mathbf{f} \sim \mathcal{N}(\Bar{\mathbf{f_*}}, \text{cov}(\mathbf{f_*}))$, which can be written in closed form~\cite{rasmussen2003gaussian}.
+To find the posterior, or predictive, distribution, the joint prior distribution must be restricted, or conditioned, to contain functions that agree with the observations, $\mathbf{f_*} | {\bf X_*}, {\bf X}, \mathbf{f} \sim \mathcal{N}(\Bar{\mathbf{f_*}}, \text{cov}(\mathbf{f_*}))$, which can be written in closed form~\cite{rasmussen2003gaussian}.
 An important note: GPR for prediction or parameter estimation is computationally expensive.
 Calculating the maximum likelihood requires finding the determinant and inverse of the covariance matrix, which has cubic computational complexity.
 Ultimately, GPR is about regressing to a Gaussian distribution and estimating the appropriate variances via (\ref{eq:GPR}).
 The mathematical details of GPR can be found here~\cite{rasmussen2003gaussian}.

+{ GPR is the most general method advocated for discrepancy modeling.
+It simply gives the best fit Gaussian distribution, with estimates for the mean and variance with minimal hyper-parameter tuning in the optimization.
+However, its interpretability lies in ones choice of kernel function to describe characteristics of the discrepancy, such as periodicity or smoothness.
+The algorithm is generalizable provided the data is drawn from a stationary distribution, which may not be the case in practice.
+Instead it simply quantifies the statistics of the error.
+It is especially useful when large noise, or small signal-to-noise ratios, are present in the system.
+It is recommended to use additional techniques when using large datasets to avoid costly computation due to covariance matrix inversion.}